gammasoft71/Examples_wxWidgets/README.md

 [Control](src/CommonControls/Control) Shows how to create a wxWidgets Control with wwxControl.

+[DateTimePicker](src/CommonControls/DateTimePicker) Shows how to create a wxWidgets DateTimePicker with wxDatePicker.

+[DomainUpDown](src/CommonControls/DomainUpDown) Shows how to create a wxWidgets DomainUpDown with own wxDomainSpinCtrl (wxPanel with wxTextCtrl and wxSpinButton).

 [Label](src/CommonControls/Label) Shows how to create a wxWidgets Label with wxStaticText.

 [ProgressBar](src/CommonControls/ProgressBar) Shows how to create a wxWidgets ProgressBar with wxGauge.